Sacred Earth

 Sacred Earth: Growing Beloved Community through Environmental Justice, with Peggy Shepard

-Wednesday September 13, 2023 6:00 PM pacific
+September 13, 2023

-Bishop Marc Andrus and Dr. Paloma Pavel will interview Peggy Shepard, Co-Founder and Executive Director of WE ACT for Environmental Justice, the first Environmental Justice organization that empowered communities of color in the fight for environmental health and justice.
+Bishop Marc Andrus and Dr. Paloma Pavel interview Peggy Shepard, Co-Founder and Executive Director of WE ACT for Environmental Justice, the first Environmental Justice organization that empowered communities of color in the fight for environmental health and justice.

 Peggy Shepard is co-chair of the White House Environmental Justice Advisory Council to President Biden.
 She was also chair to the EPA on Justice40 guidelines, which aimed to deliver 40 percent of the benefits of federal investments in climate and clean energy to disadvantaged communities hurt first and worst by the climate crisis.
 She says: "We are in the midst of a racial pandemic, a COVID-19 pandemic, and a climate crisis…so the concept is that we’re advising the White House directly, and the White House staff instead of just the EPA.”